vcao/craft-scripts/README.md

-# craft-scripts
+# craft-scripts fork by vcao
-Shell scripts to manage permissions, asset syncing, and database syncing between Craft CMS environments
+The original set of shell scripts are designed to manage permissions, asset syncing, and database syncing between Craft CMS environments.
+The original code was developed by [nystudio107](https://nystudio107.com/)

+I've added the ability to ssh into virtualized environments or your staging server.
+The issue I experienced was that I couldn't run mysql commands on a host machine; I actually need to do it on the virtualized development environment.
+I need to run the commands from the host machine, since I'm not in the virtualized environment 24/7.

 ## Overview